reiver/fedicon-2026-todo/README.md

   * in July or August
   * needs to be 2 consecutive days
   * ideally a consecutive Saturday and a Sunday
+  * needs a speaker podium (with microphone)
+  * needs to be able to fit 6 chairs
+  * needs 2 microphones

 ## Days